Mercure.rocksSponsored by Les-Tilleuls.coop

 Prebuilt Binary

-The Mercure.rocks hub is available as a custom build of the Caddy web server including the Mercure.rocks module.
+The Mercure.rocks Community hub (free and open-source) is available as a custom build of the Caddy web server including the Mercure.rocks module.

 First, download the archive corresponding to your operating system and architecture from the release page, extract the archive and open a shell in the resulting directory.